How to engineer a quantum wavefunction: Introduction

 \section{Introduction}

+Modern experimental practice allows for a staggering degree of control over lab-based quantum systems.
+This high level of control operates in terms of both the precision with which quantum systems can be probed and the range of scales of components that can be manipulated: from thousands of ultracold atoms controlled using arrays of laser beams to individual ions that can be electronically trapped.
+The potential implications of such quantum technology are powerful, wide-ranging, and radical.
+In this paper our focus is on the particular context of \emph{analogue quantum simulation} in which a well-controlled quantum system in the lab is specifically deployed by scientists to \emph{learn} about features of another quantum system to which they do not have direct access \citep{Dardashti:2015,Dardashti:2019,Thebault:2016,crowther:2019,EvansThebault2020,HangleiterCarolanThebault2017,Field:2022,bartha_2022}.

-On what basis should we categorise quantum systems as tokens of the same type?
-One option is to distinguish types of quantum systems by their material constitution focusing on the specific details of the quantum state in combination with state-independent properties, such as masses, charges, and couplings, that designate the detailed physical properties of the system.
+On what basis should we categorise different physical systems as tokens of the same type?
+One option is to distinguish types of physical systems by their material constitution, focusing on properties such as masses, atomic constitution, geometry, charges, interactions and the like that designate the detailed physical properties of the system.
 Call this the \emph{material type} view.
-The second option is to distinguish types of quantum system by structural similarity in empirical behaviour.
-In particular, we could take any two quantum systems to be of the same type when in some specified parameter regime a set of experimental prescriptions result in appropriately similar measurement outcomes.
+The second option is to distinguish types of physical systems by structural similarity in empirical behaviour.
+In particular, we could take any two physical systems to be of the same type when in some specified parameter regime a set of experimental prescriptions result in appropriately similar measurement outcomes.
 Call this the \emph{empirical type} view.